Zhong-Lab-UCSD/HiFislides/README.md

 The software produces several fastq files with different contents.
 For our purposes, we are interested in `unassembled.reverse.fastq`, which contains the L2R2 reads not overlapping L2R1.

-### Trimming Illumina Read 1 primers (fastp)
+### Trimming Illumina Read 1 primers (FASTP)

-The software fastp can trim only 30 bp at the time, thus it is run twice consecutively.
+TBD: The software fastp can trim only 30 bp at the time, thus it is run twice consecutively.
 The first input file `-i` is the output fastq from pear, the second input file is the output file from the first round of fastp.
 With this step we also remove reads that are too short.

 ```
 fastp \